jshin1223/food-delivery-app-mvp/README.md

-# 🍽️ Food Delivery App MVP
+# 🍽️ Food Ordering App MVP

 An MVP (Minimum Viable Product) for a restaurant ordering and admin management system.
 Built with **Next.js (App Router)**, **TypeScript**, **Supabase**, and **TailwindCSS**.